Lurkars/gloomhavensecretariat/README.md

 Pull requests are also welcome!

 > Please note: all files in the data subfolder will be automatically formatted and added to each commit.
-If you have made local changes to these files and do NOT want to commit those changes, please use the `--no-verify' parameter for your `git commit' and `git push' commands.
+If you have made local changes to these files and do NOT want to commit those changes, please use the `--no-verify` parameter for your `git commit` and `git push` commands.

 Thanks to everyone who has already [contributed](https://github.com/Lurkars/gloomhavensecretariat/graphs/contributors), you're awesome!